Citrix Secure Private Access

 Scenario:

-• Group A Users: Employees of company ABC who access the Outlook app and Microsoft Teams app via Secure Private Access which is routed internally.
+• Group A users: Employees of company ABC who access the Outlook app and Microsoft Teams app via Secure Private Access that is routed internally.

 Problem: